Our EDI Journey

 - Listening, learning and taking action to bring about positive change

-The changes that the COVID-19 pandemic has brought has meant a transition to remote service delivery, which has increased access for those with anxiety, travel restrictions or caring responsibilities, but has also reduced equality of access for some.
+Increased demand for on-line services has led to increased access for those with anxiety, disabilities, travel restrictions or caring responsibilities, but has also reduced equality of access for some.

 If you would like to use one of our services but are currently unable to access them due to not having the necessary devices, wifi/data or tech literacy, please get in touch and we will try to identify a way of helping you to join us.